You can read the magazine in one of the following languages

 The company’s success was widely attributed to the return of Ning, its spiritual leader, who boosted morale and turned the tide.
 But characteristically, he remains modest when describing his contribution.

 “As the founder of the company, and as a bit of a celebrity, I might have played a role in improving the cohesiveness of the company.
 But as a company, it’s important to be clear about our future direction, and the way a brand is run is of paramount importance,” he asserts.

 “That’s something I’ve worked on with my team.
-Specifically, how we set the correct strategic direction for the company and effectively organise the team to go in that direction, generating enough momentum and business to allow the company to move forward.
-This process was actually realised through collaborations with the team.
+Specifically, how we set the correct strategic direction for the company and effectively organize the team to go in that direction, generating enough momentum and business to allow the company to move forward.
+This process was actually realized through collaborations with the team.